 - Establishing a Peer Course Evaluation process to support the professional development of teaching staff and innovation in teaching practice

 - Revising the Student Experience of Learning and Teaching Survey (SELT)

-The focus to date has been on revising the student course and teaching surveys (SELT) and we are expecting to pilot a number of changes in the 2019 Summer Session.
+The focus to date has been on revising the student course and teaching surveys (SELT) and we have been piloting a number of changes in the 2019 Summer session.

 The existing SELT questions have been reviewed with staff and students, and it was felt that they weren’t fit for purpose, or did not provide the type of feedback sought.
 It was also felt that there were too many questions to be addressed within a reasonable time frame.

 The steering committee developed new questions in consultation with staff and students, introducing a greater emphasis on qualitative feedback.
 The new questions also move away from feedback expressed as a level of satisfaction, focusing instead on the student experience of educational outcomes.
 These have been user tested and adjusted to reflect the resulting findings.
-The revised questions will be piloted in the 2019 Summer session, allowing for further testing before being deployed for Semester 1 2019.
+The revised questions have been piloted in the 2019 Summer session, with the pilot extended to allow for further testing in Autumn and Semester 1 2019.

 A Single Teaching Survey

 The existing SELT survey consisted of more than 10 different questionnaires.
 Course conveners were required to choose a teaching survey type for their course, for each individual offering.
 The range of surveys meant that there were issues in the consistency of data available.